-The Bachelor of Arts in Native American Studies (NAS) with a concentration in Leadership and Building Native Nations is an interdisciplinary program designed to introduce students to the basic factors which underlie the distinct differences between Native societies and the larger American society.
+The University of New Mexico is please to offer a Bachelor of Arts in Native American Studies (NAS) with a concentration in Leadership and Building Native Nations.
+The BA of Native American Studies is an interdisciplinary program designed to introduce students to the basic factors which underlie the distinct differences between Native societies and the larger American society.
 In addition, the degree provides students with the opportunity to examine the differences which continue to exist between Native and non-Native societies through multi-contextual learning activities which include experiential or service learning opportunities.

-- Graduate School: public administration, law school, water resources, community & regional planning, American studies, sociology, museum studies, journalism, language, literacy, and sociocultural studies
+- Graduate School: Native American/American Indian studies, public administration, law school, water resources, community & regional planning, American studies, sociology, museum studies, journalism, language, literacy, and sociocultural studies

 - Native American community-based nonprofits